rcoh/rcoh-dot-me-v2/content/posts/cache-oblivious-datastructures.md

 * The orange line is a tree that's been layed out in a preorder (depth first) traversal.
 * The green line is a tree that's been layed out with a so-called "recursive blocking" approach which is cache-oblivious. **It is almost twice as fast for a tree with 16 million elements!**

 You can find the code I wrote to test out different strategies [on Github](https://github.com/rcoh/treelayout).
+It's written and Golang and utilizes their very helpful *built in (!)* benchmarking tools.

  The rest of this post is dedicated to answering 2 questions: